 - Separate the accessories according to the material: gold should be stored with gold, silver with silver and separate jewelry to avoid damaging other accessories.

 - Try to prevent your accessories from coming into contact with seawater, soap, chlorine, and other abrasive elements.
 The jewels should not accompany you to the beach and also, you must remember to take them off when you bathe.

 - Do not wear jewelry when you exercise, as sweat could affect the color of the piece.

 - Do not let your jewelry come in contact with perfume or creams to prevent them from affecting their appearance.

 - Store your jewelry in a cool and dark place to minimize the chances of oxidation.

 - Protect your jewelry with clear nail lacquer.

 Do not get rid of your jewelry with traces of rust.
 As you have discovered, cleaning rusty jewelry is not an impossible mission.
-We hope that these tricks will be useful for you and that your jewelry looks like new!
+We hope that these tricks will be useful for you and that your jewelry looks new!